 It is advisable to have a family member or friend to drive you back home after the surgery.

-Have a look at some of the testimonials from my patients, and here are some ‘Before & After’ pictures too.
+Have a look at some of the testimonials from my patients.
 You might also want to spend a few minutes watching the video below to better understand the rhinoplasty process.

 For many people, the shape, size, and contours of the nose (including nostrils), are disproportionate to their face or disfigured due to birth defects or injury.
 For such people, rhinoplasty is the perfect solution allowing them to enhance their facial contours.